-No matter whether you’re just starting out or you already have some experience under your belt, figuring out exactly what kinds of foods you should steer clear of when you’re trying to lose weight can be difficult.
+No matter whether you're just starting out or you already have some experience under your belt, figuring out exactly what kinds of foods you should steer clear of while you're trying to lose is not always an easy task.

-That’s why in order to help you have some more success, we’re going over our list of the top 15 foods to avoid over the course of your weight loss journey.
+That's why in order to help you find some more success, we're going over our list of the top 15 foods to avoid over the course of your weight loss journey.

 1. Sugary Drinks